Elijah-23/DSA-CAPSTONE-PROJECT/README.md

 4. **Insight**: Total sales of Appliances in Ontario amounted to **202,000**.
    **Recommendation**: Run bundled offers or cross-selling promotions combining appliances with complementary office supplies to increase the average order value in this category.

-5. **Insight**: Bottom 10 customers had consistently low purchase volume.
-   **Recommendation**: Introduce personalized discount offers or account-based support to re-engage these customers and boost their purchase frequency.
+5. **Recommendation**: Introduce personalized discount offers or account-based support to re-engage the bottom 10 customers with consistently low purchase volume, to boost their purchase frequency

 ---